Beyond the Rain

-Beyond the Rain is an album by American jazz saxophonist Chico Freeman recorded in 1977 and released on the Contemporary label.
+Beyond the Rain is an album by American jazz saxophonist Chico Freeman, recorded in 1977 and released on the Contemporary label.

 Reception

+The Bay State Banner wrote that "Freeman is quietly impressive—a smooth, fluid, inventive and growing improviser."

-Allmusic awarded the album 4½ stars with Scott Yanow calling it "one of tenor saxophonist Chico Freeman's best early efforts...
+AllMusic awarded the album 4½ stars, with Scott Yanow calling it "one of tenor saxophonist Chico Freeman's best early efforts...
 Fine music from the flexible tenor man".